A Little Night Music (The Americans): Plot

-Claudia gives the Jennings two assignments — one to capture Anton Baklanov, a defector from the Soviet Union whose research is key to helping the US develop stealth technology, and another to get close to Andrew Larrick, the primary suspect in the Connors' murders.
+Claudia gives the Jennings two assignments—one to capture Anton Baklanov, a defector from the Soviet Union whose research is key to helping the US develop stealth technology, and another to get close to Andrew Larrick, the primary suspect in the Connors' murders.
 Philip monitors Baklanov, while Elizabeth must use naval recruit Brad Mullen to get information about Larrick.

 After meeting him at a music store, she gains Mullen's sympathy with a fake story about being raped by Larrick at a bar and how the rape was covered up by the military.
-She manipulates Mullen into offering to get her the files on Larrick, however, Mullen fears being caught obtaining the files.
-When the Jennings attempt to abduct Baklanov, they are attacked by two assailants - after a fight, one drives off with Baklanov in the trunk and the other is captured.
+She manipulates Mullen into offering to get her the files on Larrick; however, Mullen fears being caught obtaining the files.

+When the Jennings attempt to abduct Baklanov, they are attacked by two assailants—after a fight, one drives off with Baklanov in the trunk and the other is captured.
 Meanwhile, fallout from Vladimir Kosygin's death may affect Agent Gaad's job; Oleg's family influence gets him a higher security clearance which allows him to access Nina's field reports.

 Paige's new friend Kelly takes her to a church function causing Philip and Elizabeth to be dismayed by Paige's new signs of Christian faith.

 Production

+Development

-The episode was written by Stephen Schiff and directed by Lodge Kerrigan.
+In February 2014, FX confirmed that the fourth episode of the season would be titled "A Little Night Music", and that it would be written by Stephen Schiff, and directed by Lodge Kerrigan.
+This was Schiff's first writing credit, and Kerrigan's first directing credit.

 Reception

-The A.V.
-Club gave the episode a 'B+'.
-The episode was watched by 1.39 million viewers.
+Viewers

+In its original American broadcast, "A Little Night Music" was seen by an estimated 1.39 million household viewers with a 0.5 in the 18–49 demographics.
+This means that 0.5 percent of all households with televisions watched the episode.
+This was a 9% increase in viewership from the previous episode, which was watched by 1.27 million household viewers with a 0.4 in the 18–49 demographics.